 Q. What equity reserves does Bricks hold?

 A. As well as ensuring Bricks has a cushion against falling asset values, we ensure we have sufficient capital reserves to absorb unexpected losses.
-At 30 April 2019 our capital reserves were over £1M, three times the level required of us by the Financial Conduct Authority.
+At 30 April 2020, our capital reserves were over £1M, exceeding the level required of us by the Financial Conduct Authority.

 Q. How would Bricks cope with a dramatic downturn in the UK property market?

 A. Because the security documents create security over property or assets, if there were to be a dramatic downturn in the UK property market, or other markets, this could affect borrowers’ ability to repay the amounts due to Bricks.
 However, even if the value of the security falls the borrower could continue to pay the interest and the principal as it falls due.
 We pass the Bank of England stress test of a 31% fall in UK residential property values.

 Q. What would happen if there was a dramatic increase or fall in UK interest rates?